scriptin/scriptin.github.io/_posts/2014-07-26-restful-http-organizating-urls.md

 I will not discuss WebDAV approach in detail, this is just information to start with.
 Read the [RFC 4918][WebDAV] if client support issues are not relevant to your case.

 [WebDAV]: http://tools.ietf.org/html/rfc4918

+## Further reading

+- [The RESTful CookBook](http://restcookbook.com/) - online book about REST, both basic and advanced topics
+- [Why trailing slashes on URIs are important](http://cdivilly.wordpress.com/2014/03/11/why-trailing-slashes-on-uris-are-important/) - kinda controversial article about trailing slashes on collections.
+I do not recommend to follow this rule since it's not obvious unless you've read this article.
+Initially I included this as a rule but after some snooping around popular REST APIs changed my mind.
+Note how URL of this article ends with slash when it shouldn't =)